Overview

 by a Cohort Instructor.

-The Cohort Instructor collaborates with the main campus Child
+The cohort instructor collaborates with the Child and Adolescent

-Development instructional faculty to ensure full academic support
+Development instructional faculty on the main campus to ensure

-Students will take two (2) courses a semester for eight (8)
+Students will take 2-3 courses a semester for eight (8) semesters

-semesters including fall, spring and summer, finishing in three
+including fall, spring and summer, finishing in three years.